SyncEngine/docs/docs/user/storages.md

 - Use storages for small to medium-sized structured data (not big binary files).
 - Organize your storages by function (e.g., `config`, `metadata`, `last_sync`).
-- Avoid storing sensitive credentials — use the system’s secure credential manager instead.
+- Avoid storing sensitive credentials, use the system’s secure credential manager instead.
 - Periodically clean up unused storages to optimize performance.

 ---